 The business environment has undergone drastic changes in recent years in all business categories.
 Accordingly, the complexity and uncertainty of risks are rising, which requires effective risk management activities.
-Honda set up the Risk Management Committee chaired by a company-wide Risk Management Officer (RMO), to identify, discuss, and monitor important risks from a holistic perspective.
-In FY2024, the Risk Management Committee held a total of 12 meetings.
+Honda set up the Risk Management Committee chaired by a company-wide Risk Management Officer (RMO), to identify, address, and monitor important risks from a holistic perspective.
+In the fiscal year ended March 31, 2025, the Risk Management Committee held a total of seven meetings.

 The Risk Management Committee not only identifies internal risks but also gathers and monitors information on external risk trends associated with changes in the external environment.
 The Committee uses internal and external information to ascertain specific risk scenarios and conduct impact analyses in relation to Honda's business strategies.
-Based on this objective risk analysis, management members engage in discussions to determine the response policies and structures for the company-wide risks that Honda should address that are consistent with its management strategies.
+Based on this objective risk analysis, management members engage in discussions to determine the response policies and structures for the company-wide risks linked to management strategies, which Honda should address.